Edit 10 Jan 2019: RadioMedix and Curium Announce FDA Fast Track Designation For 64Cu-Dotatate. Read more byclicking here.

 Lebanon – The American Hospital of Beirut – Dr Ali Shamseddine “We have started using Lu-177 here in Lebanon.
 So far, we have treated 3 patients, with good response.
 The operational cost is much less than in Europe”.

 India – Mahatma Gandhi Cancer Hospital, Visakhapatnam.
 Recently started radionuclide therapy.
 Although only currently available privately, some patients have been sponsored by the companies that they work for.
 Point of contact is Dr. K. Raghava Kashyap.
 I’ve been assured by CNETS India that many locations have PRRT capability – contact them direct please.
+Also – TATA Memorial Hospital Mumbai (waiting time is long, but cost is low: $200) and there are private clinics in Pune (cost is $1500) and Bengaluru (cost is around $6000).
+(Info from Russian patient group).

 I recently wrote a blog called Neuroendocrine Cancer – Exciting Times Ahead!
 I wrote that on a day I was feeling particularly positive and at the time, I wanted to share that positivity with you.
 I genuinely believe there’s a lot of great things happening.
 Don’t get me wrong, there’s a lot still to be done, particularly in the area of diagnosis and quality of life after being diagnosed.
 However, this is a really great message from a well-known NET expert.